 Bonnie Erbé is a nonpartisan, award-winning American journalist and television host based in the Washington, D.C. area who has ...More »

-On the panel this week joining host Bonnie Erbe is Francesca Chambers of the Daily Mail, DC Congresswoman Del.
-Norton (D), Independent Women’s Forum Senior Fellow Patrice Lee, and Progressive Commentator Patricia Sosa; President of the National Network to End Domestic Violence Kim Gandy
+On the panel this week joining host Bonnie Erbe is The Daily Signal’s Genevieve Wood; Senior Fellow at the Independent Women’s Forum Patrice Lee; Progressive Commentator Patricia Sosa; President of the National Network to End Domestic Violence Kim Gandy

 Click “read more” to see what they had to say!Read More »